hannahdesmond/mastery-curriculum/chapter9/README.md

 school_average
 ```

-OK, this is much shorter.
+OK, this is much easier to read.
 But we can do better, by eliminating some of these variables using referential transparency:

 ```eval-ruby
 # Define the average method